Available in VPC

 First create storage in the console, and access the server to mount storage.
 For detailed instructions for each OS, see the following guides:

-1. Create storage from console
+1. Create storage on console

 First, use a snapshot to create storage from the console.

-To create the storage using a snapshot, follow these steps:
+To create the storage using a snapshot:

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server.
+- In the VPC environment of the NAVER Cloud Platform console, navigate to

-2. Click the Snapshot menu.
+> Services > Compute > Server. - Click the Snapshot menu.

-• Snapshot information: displays selected snapshot's information
+- Snapshot information: Displays the selected snapshot's information.

-• Zone: select the zone to place the storage
+- Zone: Select the zone to place the storage.

-• Select server (XEN only): select the server to which you want to connect the storage
+- Select server (XEN only): Select the server to which you want to connect the storage.

-• Size: enter the storage size within the displayed range for KVM-based snapshots
+- Size: Enter the storage size within the displayed range for KVM-based snapshots.

-• Max IOPS and Apply encryption to storage values are automatically applied, and you can't change the values
+- Max IOPS and Apply encryption to storage values are automatically applied, and you can't change the values.

-• Storage return protection (KVM only): select whether to protect storage from being returned
+- Storage return protection (KVM only): Select whether to protect storage from being returned.

 2. Set server (Linux)